open-engineering-academy/source/memo3.md

   - `PicoElement:hello-pico-job-001` `conformsTo` `PicoDefinition:hello-pico`
   - `Validation:job-submitted` `checks` `PicoElement:hello-pico-job-001`
   - `Validation:job-completed` `checks` `PicoElement:hello-pico-job-001`
-  - `Validation:output-verified` `checks` `PicoElement:hello-pico-job-001`1.
-A `Definition` describes both meaning and realizability.2.
-A `Realization` records how construction happens.3.
-An `Element` is the concrete operational result.4. `Constraints` define what must hold true.5. `Validation` establishes whether the realized Element is conformant.
+  - `Validation:output-verified` `checks` `PicoElement:hello-pico-job-001`

+    3. A `Definition` describes both meaning and realizability.

+    4. A `Realization` records how construction happens.

+    5. An `Element` is the concrete operational result.

+    6. `Constraints` define what must hold true.

+    7. `Validation` establishes whether the realized Element is conformant.

   - `oee:` = Open Engineering Ecosystem vocabulary
   - `ex:` = example instances
   - A `Definition` may have one or more `Constraint`s.